Far UV lamps using band pass optical filters rendered essentially useless because of the filter and diffusers.

 Furthermore, Far-UV Sterilray™ lamps are manufactured in such a way that a secondary output at 257nm is less than 1/90th the output at 222nm.
 The current TLV for the 222nm wavelength is approximately 479 mj/cm2 for skin exposure.
 That is a time weighted value for eight hours of exposure in a five-day work week.
 The time weighted TLV for 4 hours of exposure is double or 958 mj/cm2.
 If we were to configure our lamps to hit the 479mj/cm2 TLV, our secondary output at 257nm would be at 479/90 or 5.3 mj/cm2, well below the existing TLV for 257nm, which is 10 mj/cm2.
 Even if Sterilray lamps were powered to the 222nm TLV limit (which they don’t even get close), Sterilray lamps would still be considered safe because of the low emissions at those other wavelengths.
 The competitors don’t understand the basics of the ACGIH TLV exposure limits and simply don’t understand how to properly configure a space to provide for adequate viral protection.

-Spectral analysis GermBuster Sabre
+Light Lab spectral analysis of the GermBuster Sabre

 Study funded by 3M Corporation

-Spectral analysis of the 500w GermBuster Luminaire
+Light Lab spectral analysis of the GermBuster Sabre

 Study funded by Healthe, Inc.